Professor Joni Holmes

-Joni is currently Head of the Centre for Attention Learning and Memory and Senior Scientist at the MRC Cognition & Brain Sciences Unit.
+Joni is a Professor of Psychology in the School of Psychology at the University of East Anglia, and a Senior Affiliated Scientist at the MRC Cognition & Brain Sciences Unit.
 She is interested in understanding the cognitive and behavioural factors that predispose children to learning and mental health problems.

 Dr Jo Cotton

 I use longitudinal cohort data and data science methods to study relationships between psychosocial variables across the life course.
 The aim of my research is to identify changes to educational practice that will promote better adult mental health and socioeconomic outcomes for children with ADHD symptoms.

 I am using cutting-edge network science methods to understand interrelationships between different symptoms of cognition, behaviour, mental health and learning in children with and without learning-related problems.
 Alongside my work in Dr Holmes’s group, I work closely with people in the Faculty of Education, University of Cambridge.

 My research focuses on the development of problem solving skills in young children.
 I am also interested in the relationship between reasoning abilities, working memory and executive functions.
 I have a keen interest in public engagement.

 I am interested in understanding the relationship between cognitive function and internalizing problems in childhood and adolescence.
 The aim of my research is to identify modifiable risk factors in early life that will inform prevention and targeted treatment for mental health.

 I explore the effects of various forms of childhood adversity, especially abuse and neglect, on neurodevelopment.
 I hope to direct my work toward building resilience after trauma.

 My research (the SensorAble Project) harvests inclusionary and co-designed wearables that provide relief, assistance and autonomy for autistic individuals who have sensory, attention and anxiety issues at school and at work.

 Cornelia (Yufei) Cai